wambugu-jon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 100. a script that converts a number from base 10 to base 16.
 15. a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
 16. a script that prints every other line from the input, starting with the first line.
+17. a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.WATER is in base water; STIR is in base stir.